Mother: possibly Margaret MNU

 According to Joshua Epps' Will of 1778 (Halifax Co.
 Will Bk.
 1, 1773-83, p 216) his children were: John, Nathaniel, William, Isham, Moses, Mary (m.
 David Powell, Sr. before 1767), Elizabeth “Betty” (m.
 Ambrose Gresham on 24 Mar 1787 in Halifax VA), Millison (m.
 John Clay), Dicy (m.
 Elisha Lacy), Amey (m.
 John Comer before 10 Sept.
 1775), Temperance (unmarried in 1793), Edy (unmarried in 1793) and Patty who must then be the daughter who married George Reaves.

-The Epps' daughter who married George Reeves was unstated in the records, but was probably "Patty" (a nickname for Martha) which is further confirmed by the appearance of a widowed Martha Reeves listed as head of household beginning in the 1816 tax lists and in the 1830 Halifax census after the death of George Reeves.
+The Epps' daughter who married George Reeves was unstated in the records, but was probably "Patty" (a nickname for Martha) which is further confirmed by a 1779 deed from George Reeves and Martha his wife to Luke Williams as well as the appearance of a widowed Martha Reeves listed as head of household beginning in the 1816 tax lists and in the 1830 Halifax census after the death of George Reeves.

 It appears that other members of the extended Scurlock/Morrison family also migrated to Wilkes County, North Carolina about the time that George Reaves did.
 The following excerpt from Michael Scurlock of the Northern Neck and Some of His Descendants refers to Joshua Scurlock who is very likely the half brother of George Reaves: